-A third-party inspection is the evaluation or assessment of your goods for quality control purposes.
-As the name suggests, it is neither carried out by the factory nor by you, the buyer.
-Instead, you hire an independent third-party inspection company (like Insight) to conduct it.
+A third-party inspection is an assessment of your goods for quality control purposes.
+As the name suggests, it is not carried out by the factory or the buyer.
+Instead, an independent third party (like Insight Quality) conducts it at the factory.

-Reputable factories should have their own quality control measures in place, and although they may have professionally-trained staff, their QC staff is always accountable to factory management.
+Reputable factories should have quality control measures in place, and although they may have professionally trained employees, their quality control (QC) staff is always accountable to factory management.
 As such, the QC department’s interests may not fully align with yours.

 What are the Benefits of Conducting a Third-Party Inspection?